superawesome-org/sa-mobile-sdk-android/README.md

 Next, open the AndroidManifest.xml file in the root of the project.
 Add a 'Uses Permission' item named android.permission.INTERNET and android.permission.ACCESS_NETWORK_STATE.

+Finally, copy the superawesome directory fron the library's assets folder to your project's assets folder.

 Integrating the SuperAwesome Platform
 -------------------------------------